MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/resourcemap_getvaluebyindex_1568959762.md

 ## -description

-Returns the [NamedResource](namedresource.md) at the specified index in the default context.
+Returns the resource at the specified index in the default context.

 ## -parameters